Tension Control

 Operational Challenges

-Rapid heeling of vessel during installation of heavy objects.
+- Rapid heeling of vessel during installation of heavy objects.

-Instability between touch-down and fastening.
+- Instability between touch-down and fastening.

-Suction forces combined with vessel movements creating large dynamic forces in crane and wire.
+- Suction forces combined with vessel movements creating large dynamic forces in crane and wire.

-Keeping tension during sawing and cutting.
+- Keeping tension during sawing and cutting.

 Cranemaster Benefits

-Constant tension despite vessel movements.
+- Constant tension despite vessel movements.

-Fail safe constant tension functionality.
+- Fail safe constant tension functionality.

-Works as a constant tension system, but with added dampening preventing abrupt movements.
+- Works as a constant tension system, but with added dampening preventing abrupt movements.

-Overload protection.
+- Overload protection.

 Typical examples of use

-- Removal of objects from the sea floor.
+- Removal of objects from sea floor.

 - Installation of heavy objects to reduce rapid heeling of the vessel.